shinmao/SecurityLearning/SQL-inj/README.md

 ```

 ### Union based
-1. Vul to SQL injection?
+1. Vulnerable to SQL injection?
 ```sql
 1' or 1"
 ```